jeannefukumaru/cookiecutter-ml/{{cookiecutter.project_slug}}/README.md

         ├── data-proc <- scripts for processing data eg. transformations, dataset merges etc.
         ├── viz  <- scripts for visualisation during EDA, modelling, error analysis etc.
         ├── modeling    <- scripts for generating models
+    |--- environment.yml <- file with libraries and their versions for recreating the analysis environment